RetroAchievements/docs/docs/guidelines/users/global-leaderboard-and-achievement-hunting-rules.md

 5. [Playing co-op/competitive games with another player or players is allowed.](#allowed-5)
 6. [Turbo is allowed.](#allowed-6)

-### <a name="allowed-1"></a>1.
-Fast-forward is allowed.
+### 1. Fast-forward is allowed. {#allowed-1}

 Even in hardcore mode fast-forward is allowed, as a modern convenience.
 It's ~~almost~~ a consensus that fast-forward offers no risk to the fairplay and then it's available for everyone to use it.

 **NOTE**: in _softcore_ mode savestates, rewind and slow motion are also allowed, but expect to have some issues.
 Read in [this link Why you shouldn't use the load state feature](/orphaned/load-state-feature).

-### <a name="allowed-2"></a>2. _When explicitly said in achievement's description_, in-game cheat codes/modes and in-game debug tools are allowed.
+### 2. _When explicitly said in achievement's description_, in-game cheat codes/modes and in-game debug tools are allowed. {#allowed-2}

 This is a complement to the [not allowed rule 2](#not-allowed-2).

-The achievement developers are instructed to [protect their work so the achievements can't be unlocked easily by simply using a cheat code](/guidelines/developers/code-of-conduct#every-achievement-set-must-have).
+The achievement developers are instructed to [protect their work so the achievements can't be unlocked easily by simply using a cheat code](/guidelines/content/achievement-set-requirements#every-achievement-set-must-have).
 However, some cool and fun challenges can be created taking advantage of some cheats.
 In these specific cases, using in-game cheats are allowed.

 **NOTE**: if you find achievements unlockable by using in-game cheats with no pertinent description, consider opening a ticket and reporting it.